 Conduct extensive research about the sponsoring firm and understand how the organization operates.
 Identify some of the common attributes that the members of such organizations possess.
 The target audience influences the choice of words, tone, and theme of your work.
 Failure to use the right elements may lead to disqualification from the award.

 • Do not underestimate the introduction.

 Individuals tasked with reviewing your essay have dozens of them at any given time.
-You should take advantage of this section to grab the attention of the audience and encourage them to read the other parts of your scholarship essay.
-One of the techniques that you can use in this part of the essay is including interesting statistics about the subject matter.
+It would help if you took advantage of this section to grab the audience's attention and encourage them to read the other parts of your scholarship essay.
+One of the techniques you can use in this part of the essay includes interesting statistics about the subject matter.

 • Use concise language.